little-apps/LittleJWT/README.md

 ## Upgrading

-**IMPORTANT:** Before continuing, please note v2.0 is still in beta and is not recommended.
+**IMPORTANT:** Before continuing, please note v2.0 is still in beta and is not recommended for production systems.

 Create a backup of the config file: